-We are a medical technology company focused on the design, development, and advancement of technology for better surgical treatment of spinal disorders.
-Through our wholly owned subsidiaries, Alphatec Spine, Inc., SafeOp Surgical, Inc., and EOS imaging S.A., our mission is to revolutionize the approach to spine surgery through clinical distinction.
-We are focused on developing new approaches that integrate seamlessly with our expanding Alpha InformatiXTM product platform to better inform surgery and to achieve the goals of spine surgery more predictably and reproducibly.
-We have a broad product portfolio designed to address the spine's various pathologies.
-Our ultimate vision is to be the standard bearer in spine.
+We are a medical technology company, headquartered in Carlsbad, California, focused on the design, development, and advancement of technology for better surgical treatment of spine disorders.
+By applying our unique, 100% spine focus and deep, collective industry know-how, we aim to revolutionize the approach to spine surgery through clinical distinction.
+The sophisticated approaches that we create from the ground up integrate with our expanding Alpha InformatiXTM ("AIX") product platform to objectively inform surgery and achieve the goals of spine surgery more predictably and more reproducibly.
+We have a comprehensive product portfolio designed to address the spine's various pathologies, and are perpetually innovating to accomplish our ultimate vision, which is to be the standard bearer in spine.

-2022 Business Highlights
+2023 Business Highlights

-2022 was a strong year for us, marked by significant achievements across our business.
-2022 business highlights included the following:
+2023 was a strong year for us, marked by significant achievements across our business.
+2023 business highlights included the following: